Fudan-iGEM/2025-wiki/pages/results.md

 Having obtained the multicellular [Grape Yeast](/design/) and gained familiarity with the its properties, we initiated an evolutionary tracing study.

-In this section, we evaluated various combination of promoters and fluorescent protein from different perspectives, including [confocal imaging](/measurement/#microscopy-qualitative-observation-of-signal-variation), [flow cytometry](/measurement/#flow-cytometry-data-processing-and-composite-score-calculating) and [deep sequencing](/measurement/#deep-sequencing-molecular-validation-of-the-mechanism).
+In this section, we evaluated various combination of promoters and fluorescent protein from different perspectives, including [fluoresence imaging](/measurement/#microscopy-qualitative-observation-of-signal-variation), [flow cytometry](/measurement/#flow-cytometry-data-processing-and-composite-score-calculating) and [deep sequencing](/measurement/#deep-sequencing-molecular-validation-of-the-mechanism).
 Through this thorough assessment, we eventually come up with a optimized fluorescent reporter, pSTM1 driven EMSfp499 (BBa_255T0PHY), that can function effectively under stress conditions.
 For more details, please refer to our [Measurement](/measurement/) page.

 ## What we learn